Skip to main content

 Can I pledge anonymously?

-You can choose to pledge anonymously on a project, which means your username will not be visible to the public on the project's supporter page.
+You have the option to pledge anonymously on a Crowdfunder project, which means your username will not be visible to the public on the project's supporter page.

 When entering your card details at checkout, you'll see a box marked 'Do not display my name'.
-Make sure you tick this box before making your pledge.
+Tick this box to make your pledge anonymous and hide your username from the public.

-If it's grey, then both your pledge and your name will be visible to the public.
+If the toggle is 'Off' (shown below), then both your pledge amount and your username will be visible to the public.

-You will receive an automated email receipt for your pledge.
-This email contains a link that allows you to create an account where you can manage your pledges.
+After making a pledge, an automated email receipt is sent to you.
+This email contains a link that allows you to activate your guest account, creating a Crowdfunder account, where you can then manage your pledges.
 You can also activate your guest account here.

-If you have pledged anonymously, this is only anonymous to the public.
-The owner of the project that you've pledged on will always be able to see your name, email address, details of your pledge, any comment you've made, and whether you opted in to receive marketing from them.
+If you have pledged anonymously, it is only prevents your username being displayed publicly.
+The owner of the project that you've pledged on will always be able to see your name, email address, details of your pledge and whether you opted in to receive marketing from them.

 The project owner may also have access to the following information: